Matzah

 Matzah that is kosher for Passover is limited in Ashkenazi tradition to plain matzah made from flour and water.
-The flour may be whole grain or refined grain, but must be made from one of five grains: wheat, spelt, barley, rye, or oat.
-Some Sephardic communities allow matzah to be made with eggs and/or fruit juice to be used throughout the holiday.
+The flour may be made from whole or refined grain, but must be made from one of five grains: wheat, spelt, barley, rye, or oat.
+Some Sephardic communities allow matzah to be made with eggs or fruit juice to be used throughout the holiday, while Ashkenazi Jews do not use such matzah on Passover, except in special circumstances, as for the sick and elderly.

 Biblical sources

 Matzah is mentioned in the Torah several times in relation to The Exodus from Egypt: